afs001/AFSPrompt/README.md

 In addition, in our framework, the training set is used as a candidate set of demonstration examples.

 ### Examples Filter
-This module provides scripts and configurations for handling candidate examples using `CLIP` models.
+This module provides scripts and configurations for handling candidate examples using `CLIP` or `MCAN` models.
-For related implementations, see: https://github.com/MILVLG/prophet
+For related implementations, see: [https://github.com/microsoft/PICa](https://github.com/microsoft/PICa) [https://github.com/MILVLG/prophet](https://github.com/MILVLG/prophet)

 ### Feature processing
 The features used in this framework are question (Q), Caption (C), optional feature tag (T), pre-answer (A) and knowledge (K).